 Learning Difficulties (Scotland)

-Research Priorities for Learning Difficulties is a project to identify the top 10 research priorities for learning difficulties amongst children and young people.
-Across Scotland we’re asking people who have learning difficulties, their families and the professionals working alongside them, to tell us what they would want researchers to find out about learning difficulties.
+Research Priorities for Learning Difficulties was a project to identify the top 10 research priorities for learning difficulties amongst children and young people.
+Across Scotland the PSP asked people with learning difficulties, their families and the professionals working alongside them, to tell them what they would want researchers to find out about learning difficulties.
+The PSP was delivered by The Salveson Mindroom Centre and The University of Edinburgh.

 What do we mean by learning difficulties?